Gas Leaf Blower Ban in US States and Cities

 Pennsylvania

 While gas-powered leaf blowers have not been banned statewide in Pennsylvania, regulations are being considered by cities like Philadelphia and Pittsburgh.
-The discussions are still ongoing, but no concrete actions have been taken yet.
+The discussions are ongoing, but no concrete actions have been taken.

 • Swarthmore: Banned gas-powered leaf blowers to reduce noise and environmental impact.